Raptor RDF Parser Library - Building and Installing from Source

 The automake and autoconf tools have many different versions and

-at present development is being done with automake 1.8.3 (minimum
+at present development is being done with automake 1.11.1 (minimum

-version 1.7), autoconf 2.59 (minimum version 2.54) and libtool 1.5.4
+version 1.11), autoconf 2.65 (minimum version 2.62) and libtool 2.2.10

-sources. autogen.sh enforces the requirements.
-In future
+GIT sources. autogen.sh enforces the requirements.

-Raptor also requires
+Raptor also requires specific versions of

 GNU Bison

-to build lexers and parsers.
+to build lexers and parsers. configure will warn or fail if they

 2.2 Options for configure

-Raptor also supports the following extra configure options:
+Raptor's configure supports the following options:

 - --disable-nfc-check